Legion of Honor - San Francisco

 One of our all-time favorite exhibits at the museum was “Cartier and America.”
 Cartier celebrated its 100th year in America anniversary with this eye-catching exhibit.
 The jewelry and works of art included pieces from the Private Collection of Cartier.
 The dazzling exhibit featured a spectacular array of more than 200 objects, including jewelry of the Gilded Age and Art Deco periods.
 Standout pieces included Liz Taylor’s fabulous ruby and diamond necklace, bracelet and earrings.
 Also on display were exquisite brooches from the Duchess of Windsor and Princess Grace of Monaco’s breathtaking 10.47-carat emerald-cut diamond engagement ring.

-Click here to see these amazing jewels from the Cartier and America exhibit
+See pics of these amazing jewels from the Cartier and America exhibit

 The Legion of Honor is located in Lincoln Park at 34th Avenue and Clement Street.
 Open Tuesday-Sunday.
 Closed Mondays.
 Closed Thanksgiving Day and Christmas Day.
 Visit the museum’s website for more info on admission fee, hours, collections, exhibits and special events.